 The amount of time it takes the doctor to issue his report depends on a number of issues, primarily the complexity of your case.
 If the question the IME doctor is addressing is a single, straightforward question, it may only be a week or two before the report is completed.
 However, the more complex and numerous the issues are, the longer it usually takes to receive a completed report.
 Your attorney will provide you with a copy of the report and discuss with you the doctor’s conclusions once your attorney receives the report.

 Independent medical examinations commonly cause stress for injured employees, since they frequently do not know what to expect.
 Therefore, it is important to have an experienced workers’ compensation attorney on your side who can provide you with the information you need to ensure the IME does not cause you any unnecessary worry.
-Call the attorneys at Woodruff Johnson & Evans at (866) 400-4450 so we can answer any questions you have regarding attending an independent medical examination.
+Call the attorneys at Woodruff Johnson & Evans Law Offices at (866) 400-4450 so we can answer any questions you have regarding attending an independent medical examination.